EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `snowMelt_Tair`: computes the snow melt term as function of air temperature
+- `snowMelt_Tair`: Snowmelt as a function of air temperature.

-- `snowMelt_TairRn`: instantiate the potential snow melt based on temperature &amp; net radiation on days with f_airT &gt; 0.0°C. instantiate the potential snow melt based on temperature &amp; net radiation on days with f_airT &gt; 0.0 °C
+- `snowMelt_TairRn`: Snowmelt based on temperature and net radiation when air temperature exceeds 0°C.

 </details>